Michelle and Julia Chang: Critical reception

+Japanese magazine Jugemu cited Michelle's outfit as an example of how ethnic attire can elevate a character's appearance, describing it as combining the traditional beauty of her homeland with casual fashion.
+They further praised how her headband and fringes helped to create a "uniquely wild look".
+Meanwhile, the staff of Chinese magazine Gamer described Julia's outfit in Tekken 5 as an example of "vintage" attire, in how it combined older elements with a more modern look.
+They further felt elements such as her headband helped give her an exotic flair, and pointed to how Native American headwear had become popular among Hollywood actors at the time such as Julia Roberts.
+Additional praise was given to how her outfit expressed the different elements of her multicultural background, providing a presentation that was both ethnic and fashionable.

 According to Gavin Jasper from Den of Geek, Julia was initially depicted as no more than a duplicate of Michelle, with a dull storyline centered on "nature crap".
 Jasper noted that while Capcom managed to make Julia more interesting by giving her character some depth, Namco further complicated her concept by introducing the luchadora gimmick in Tekken Tag Tournament 2.
 In contrast, Jasper criticized Michelle as a "forgettable" character with a weak personality and simplistic game endings that "are a cure for insomnia", mentioning that her only redeeming feature was her duo with Julia in Tekken Tag Tournament 2.
 As specified by Kyle Picknell, a critic from JOE, no one played as Julia in Tekken 3, a point he emphasizes by referencing an image of Julia representing darkness and stating that even this minor indication of her presence irritated him.